lucaspiller/sociable/readme.txt

 3. Sociable in use on [Yoast.com](http://yoast.com/), with the custom image options and its own styling.

 == Changelog ==

+= 3.3.8 =
+* Fixed the option to disable Sociable on a per post / page basis.

 = 3.3.7 =
 * More bugfixery.